hzhu212/data-monitor/README.md

 optional arguments:
   -h, --help            show this help message and exit -c JOB_CONFIG_FILES, --config-file JOB_CONFIG_FILES
-                        path of job config file, if not provided, use `job.cfg` under current path. you can provide multiple config files by repeating `-c` option, conflicted job names will be auto-detected.
+                        path(s) of job config file. support wildcards (path contains wildcards must be quoted). if not provided, use `job.cfg` under current path. you can provide multiple config files by repeating `-c` option. conflicted job names will be auto-detected.
   --db-config-file DB_CONFIG_FILE
                         path of database config file, if not provided, use `database.cfg` under current path.